EllianCarlos/EllianCarlos/README.md

 📫 If you want to reach me out, just e-mail me at `elliancarlos at gmail.com`.

-🌱 I’m currently learning a looot of things, but mostly Computational Models for Biology, Systems Architecture and Machine Learning.
+🌱 I’m currently learning a looot of things, but mostly Systems Architecture, Software Engineering Machine Learning.

-👯 I’m looking to collaborate on ideas for papers in Computational Modelling for Biology.
+👯 I’m looking to collaborate on ideas for papers in Computational Modelling or Software Engineering.
 I can add a lot if you need experience in ML, AI, Optimization Algorithms and other Algorithms and Data Structures.

 #### My Values

 I believe technology and science are our best tools to improve ourselves as society and our best hope to the future of humanity!
-I defend the free distribution of valuable knowlegde and compassion.
+I defend the free and open distribution of valuable knowlegde and compassion.

 >  "I'm no prophet.
 My job is making windows where there were once walls." — Michel Foucault